skip to content

 How long will I have to wait for an appointment offer?

 We do our best to see you as quickly as possible.
-The service experiences high levels of demand and waiting times are approximate.

 Weekly Appointments: We aim to offer weekly sessions within 6 weeks of your Initial Consultation